neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

 ---

-## When to Use States vs. Knobs

-**Always prefer knobs when a suitable one exists.** Knobs provide interactive controls that make testing and experimentation much easier.

-Use **knobs** (first choice):
-- When there's an existing knob for your data type
-- When you need interactive controls for testing different values

-Use **states** when:
-- No suitable knob exists for your data type and you don't need user controls
-- Working with Flutter controllers (`TextEditingController`, `ScrollController`, `TabController`) or custom controllers
-- Managing custom data models that don't require interactive manipulation
-- Quick prototyping where implementing a custom knob would be overkill

-If you need a control but no suitable knob exists, consider [implementing a custom knob](Knobs-topic.html) instead of using states.

 ## Types of State

 There are two types of state you may want to keep for your use case: